raphael-attie/AIA-reloaded/readme.md

 ```
 Video at: https://youtu.be/CqIhzQMOLRw

 As we have more information in this 1920x1080 than above, the file size is a bit bigger, ~15 MB.
-Considering we had 225 images of ~4.1 MB, that would result in nearly 1 GB of uncompressed video size for the full sun, for virtually no difference in how the images are rendedered on a typical full HD display!
+Considering we had 225 images of ~4.1 MB, that would have resulted in nearly 1 GB of uncompressed video size for the full sun, for virtually no difference in how the images are rendedered on a typical full HD display!